wp-plugins/bbpress-post-via-mail/readme.txt

 Install as any other WordPress plugin - from plugin repository or upload plugin zip file to the server from wp admin area.

 == Frequently Asked Questions ==
 No Faq so far, but I will be more than happy to help.
-Post via <a href="http://pollka.unicornis.pl/forums/forum/pollka-polls/pollka-polls-support/">support forum.</a>
+Post via <a href="https://postviamail.unicornis.pl/?forum=support">support forum.</a>

 == Screenshots ==
-1. Sample poll
+1. Sample post and a notification mail
-2. After voting
+2. Mail with customized reply-to address containing security hash
+3. The result - reply posted via mail
-3. Options page
+4. Config page

 == Changelog ==
 1.01
-   Initial working version.
+   Initial WP plugin in repository.

 1.0
    Initial code